manugaco/Project_Bachelors_Degree_Thesis/README.md

 Final degree project
 The repository consist in three files

- 1- Scripts to get spanish tweeter users
+ 1- Scripts to get spanish twitter users

  2- Scripts to merge all the tweets datasets